Evscion/EncryptedHTTP/README.md

-# HTTPAuth-Documentation
+# HTTPAuth
-Documentation for the HTTPAuth Package.
+A secure encrypted way for a server to communicate to a local client without HTTPS.

 # Introduction